mykhailog/hacs_waveshare_ups_hat/readme.md

 ```

 #### SMA Filtering
-By default SMA5 filter is applied to values from INA219.
-This is needed to filter out noise from switching power supply and provide more smooth readings.
-You can control window size with `sma_samples` property.
+By default, the SMA5 filter is applied to the measurements from INA219.
+That's necessary to filter out noise from the switching power supply and provide smoother readings.
+You can control the window size with the `sma_samples` property.

 ```yaml
 sensor: